rmsk2/Hello_Foenix256_Jr/README.md

 - A jumper to bridge the pin headers of the power on switch (see below)
 - A cable to connect the Line out or headphone output to your speakers

-Optional but good to have
+Optional but good to have:

 - SDHC or SDXC cards if you want to use the SD card slot
 - A mini USB cable if you want to upload software from your development machine to the F256 Jr. via the USB debug port

-Optional
+Optional:

 - A mini ITX case
 - An IEC device for instance an original Commodore floppy drive or an SD2IEC like device including the